- How money worries can affect health

 - About the Money and Pensions Service

 The link between money and mental and physical health is well established.
-Financial worries can make existing health problems worse or cause new ones, and patients may need support on both health and money issues.
-We can help your organisation to embed financial wellbeing as part of a holistic service.
+Financial worries can make existing health problems worse or cause new ones, and the people you work with may need support on both health and money issues.
+We can help your health and care organisation to embed financial wellbeing as part of a holistic service.

 How money worries can affect health